crownsedge/wildonaldson.me/_posts/2013-3-21-stuck-as-a-side-project.md

 ---
-title: Stuck as a Side Project: Terry Gilliam’s Unfruitful Labor of Love
+title: "Stuck as a Side Project: Terry Gilliam’s Unfruitful Labor of Love"
 layout: post
 ---